nikbagde/YorkshireRestaurants/README.md

 Capstone Project for Udacity Nanodegree Scholarship.

-Android Application to view restaurants in Sheffield.
+Android Application to view restaurants in Yorkshire.